We’d prefer to cook the pumpkin first, but we know how this guy feels

 Where Do You Get Your Protein From?

-Cow’s get their protein from plants so it makes sense to follow their lead and go straight to the source
+Cow’s get their protein from plants, so let’s follow their lead and go straight to the source

 Nowadays, a diet that’s high in protein and low in carbs is touted as healthy.
 Somehow, protein has been elevated to good guy status, while carbs are viewed in the same light as that shifty character from the wrong side of the tracks.
 (Interestingly, nobody seems all that concerned about fiber.)